Elysys/Docs/_docs/ebg/EBG User Guide.md

 ![/assets/img/EBGServiceSetupPage.jpeg](../../assets/img/EBGServiceSetupPage.jpeg)

 1. **Transaction Date Filter** : Specify a starting date to begin the transaction import, or blank for no filter.
 When the interface is executed, only transaction date >= this value will be proceed.
-1. **Safekeeping account mapping:** Specify Business Central mapping with the accounts provided by the bank.
+2. **Safekeeping account mapping:** Specify Business Central mapping with the accounts provided by the bank.
 Those are not mandatory but highly recommended to reduce manual input.

-1) “Destination Company” is the company used to import transaction related to the account
+1. "Destination Company" is the company used to import transaction related to the account
-2) “Portfolio Code” is the Elysys Wealth Portfolio to affect investment transaction on Front Office
+2. "Portfolio Code" is the Elysys Wealth Portfolio to affect investment transaction on Front Office
-3) “Bank Account” is the Business Central Bank Account to be affected on cash movement in General journal
+3. "Bank Account" is the Business Central Bank Account to be affected on cash movement in General journal
-4) “Inv.
-Journal Template/Batch” is used to specify in what journal the investment transaction will be imported.
+4. "Inv.
+Journal Template/Batch" is used to specify in what journal the investment transaction will be imported.
 Front Office Only
-5) “Gen. Journal Template/Batch” is used to specify in what general journal cash operations will be imported
+5. "Gen. Journal Template/Batch" is used to specify in what general journal cash operations will be imported

 ## 5. Asset Class & Transaction Type Mapping